FAN: Fourier Analysis Networks: Experiments

 \subsection{Further Analysis of FAN}

-\textbf{Comparison with Fourier-based Networks.} We mainly compare with 1) \textbf{Fourier Neural Network (FNN)} \citep{related_work_1} using the cosine or sine function or their linear combinations as the activation function.
-2) \textbf{Fourier Series Neural Network (FSNN)} is defined as Eq. (\ref{FNN}), which shares the parameters and computation of sine and cosine part.
-3) \textbf{Fourier Transform Neural Network (FTNN)} is a type of neural network that employs Fourier Transform to process the intermediate output in the neural network, such as FNO \citep{FNO}.
-We compare \modelname~with these Fourier-based Networks in terms of their periodicity modeling abilities and general-purpose capabilities for language modeling.
+\textbf{Comparison with Fourier-based Networks.} \dyh{We compare \modelname~with Fourier-based networks in terms of their periodicity modeling abilities and general-purpose capabilities for language modeling.
+Some previous works have explored the application of Fourier-based Networks in specific tasks \citep{N-BEATS, TancikSMFRSRBN20, SitzmannMBLW20, HanW022}, but these studies primarily involved shallow/small-scale models (i.e., fewer than 1M parameters).
+Assessing their general modeling capabilities requires evaluating their effectiveness in deeper/larger architectures, we categorize these Fourier-based networks into three main types and systematically evaluate them within the 12-layer Transformer.
+Specifically, we compare with: 1) \textbf{Fourier Neural Network (FNN)} \citep{related_work_1} using the cosine or sine function or their linear combinations as the activation function, such as SIREN \citep{SitzmannMBLW20}.
+2) \textbf{Fourier Series Neural Network (FSNN)} is defined as Eq. \eqref{FNN}, which shares the parameters and computation of sine and cosine part.
+3) \textbf{Fourier Transform Neural Network (FTNN)} is a type of neural network that employs Fourier Transform to process the intermediate output in the neural network, such as FNO \citep{FNO}.}

 As shown in Figure \ref{CFSNN}, only FAN achieves excellent performance on both tasks, indicating the superiority of our specially designed architecture of FAN.
-In contrast, FNN and FSNN cannot fit language modeling tasks, which aligns with previous work \citep{FNNcomparativestudy, related_work_4} and our findings derived from Eq. (\ref{FNN})-(\ref{DFNN}).
+In contrast, FNN and FSNN cannot fit language modeling tasks, which aligns with previous work \citep{FNNcomparativestudy, related_work_4} and our findings derived from Eq. \eqref{FNN}-\eqref{DFNN}.
 Moreover, FTNN performs poorly on complex periodic modeling tasks, akin to MLP.
 This may be attributed to the fact that FTNN does not incorporate the Fourier principle into the network but applies Fourier Transform as an intermediate processing step, which disadvantages FTNN in capturing periodicity.
 From Table \ref{CFN}, FAN also achieves fewer parameters and better performance than FTNN in language modeling tasks.

 \paragraph{Runtime of FAN.} We analyze the actual running time of FAN layer compared to MLP Layer with different input and output dimensions, as shown in Table \ref{runtime}.
 The experimental results show that MLPs exhibit smaller runtimes when the input and output sizes are small, due to PyTorch’s optimization of MLP.
 However, as the input and output sizes continue to increase, matrix computations become the main contributor to runtime.
 At this point, FAN's fewer parameters and reduced FLOPs begin to show significant advantages.
 Note that FAN can be further optimized from the underlying implementation.